<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Home</image:title>

-<image:caption>A winner of the Writers’ League of Texas manuscript competition in mainstream fiction, Elizabeth Schultz was a finalist for the 2021 Knudsen Fiction Award and the 2020 Narrative spring contest, and for a Mass Arts Council Artist Fellowship.
+<image:caption>A winner of the Writers’ League of Texas manuscript competition in mainstream fiction, Elizabeth Schultz has been a finalist for a Mass Arts Council Artist Fellowship, the Narrative spring contest and the Knudsen Fiction Award.
 Her creative non-fiction has appeared in Bellevue Literary Review.
 Currently, she’s working on an historical novel which takes place during the turbulent years of the Vietnam War.
-A graduate of Duke University with a masters from Boston University, she’s participated in graduate writing programs at BU and USC.
-She divides her time between Austin, Texas, and seriously rural Maine.</image:caption>
+She divides her time between the outskirts of Boston, and seriously rural Maine.</image:caption>

 </image:image>